Kielburger mom’s defamation lawsuit against Canadaland to go to trial

 In a ruling released earlier this month, an Ontario Superior Court judge dismissed the lawsuit against Isabel Vincent, a reporter who was a guest on the episode, but ruled it should proceed against Brown and Canadaland.

-The ruling by Justice Edward Morgan found there is no reason to believe Brown and Canadaland have “any valid defence,” noting the episode omitted key information in a way that undermined its objectivity and Brown showed a “callous disregard” for Theresa Kielburger’s reputation in an affidavit.
+Justice Edward Morgan ruled there is no reason to believe Brown and Canadaland have “any valid defence,” noting that the episode omitted key information in a way that undermined its objectivity and that Brown showed a “callous disregard” for Theresa Kielburger’s reputation in an affidavit.

-At the heart of the dispute are comments made during an episode of the podcast that referenced a 1996 article about the WE Organization, then called Free the Children, according to the ruling.
+According to the ruling, comments made during an episode of the podcast that referenced a 1996 article about the WE Organization, then called Free the Children, are at the heart of the dispute.

 The article was written by Vincent and contained an allegation about the handling of funds by Theresa Kielburger on behalf of the organization, which was not yet registered as a charity at the time.